 Learn more about legal proceedings and the College complaint process:

-Poor outcomes and adverse events
+Poor outcomes and harmful incidents

 Medicine is a caring profession.
 Physicians often develop a close rapport with patients, particularly when they have cared for them for many years.
 When patients suffer a poor outcome and later initiate a complaint or lawsuit, physicians may feel betrayal, guilt, or remorse.
 In retrospect, a physician may wish to have done things differently.

 When faced with a complaint or lawsuit, physicians can lose objectivity.
 Hindsight provides a vastly different perspective on a situation.
 For example, a diagnosis may be missed or delayed because a serious illness may present atypically or with non-specific symptoms.
 Diagnoses are based on an analysis of probabilities, and a particular diagnosis may elude even the most astute physician.
 In hindsight, after a lawsuit is commenced years later, the physician may look back and unfairly judge their own actions based on what became known subsequently.

 The language used in statements of claim is usually cold, harsh, and critical.
 The competence of the named physician may be called into question, and even a physician's character may be criticized.
 It is important to remember that a statement of claim is not an impartial or objective account of events.